williamouyang/okta.github.io/_source/docs/api/resources/authn.md

 ##### Response Parameters
 {:.api .api-response .api-response-params}

-[Authentication Object](#authentication-model) with a `RECOVERY` status and an issued `stateToken` that must be used to complete the recovery transaction.
+[Recovery Transaction Object](#recovery-transaction-model) with a `RECOVERY` status and an issued `stateToken` that must be used to complete the recovery transaction.

 You will receive a `401 Unauthorized` status code if you attempt to use an expired or invalid [recovery token](#recovery-token).